 With this cooperative card game, teams discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.

 This game uses an engagement model to involve people in the assessment.
 Instead of imposing change, the game enables people to pull in ideas for change and apply those in a way that best suits their collective needs.

 There isn’t a standard route to become agile, you have to find your own way.
 Methods and frameworks don’t tell you how to increase your agility.
-The Agile Self-Assessment Game is an “agile map” that inspires you with ideas and suggestions on where to go next on your agile journey.
+The Agile Self-Assessment Game is an agile ” compass & map” to find out where you are and inspire you with ideas and suggestions on where to go next on your agile journey.

 Compatible with all agile frameworks

-Specific agile frameworks are supported with expansion packs with additional cards.
-Currently the following packs are available:
+Specific agile frameworks are supported by expansion packs with additional cards.
+Currently, the following packs are available:

 Find this game and other agile assessment tools at Agile Self-assessments on BenLinders.com.